wangyi111/wangyi111.github.io/_posts/2020-10-28-GAN-tricks.md

 ### 2.4: Decoder

 Choose upsample + conv2d instead of conv2dTranspose to avoid checkboard artifact.
-Use pixelshuffle for super-resolution task.
-Use gated-conv2d for image repairing task.
+Use pixelshuffle[4] for super-resolution task.
+Use gated-conv2d[5] for image repairing task.

 ### 2.5: Normalization

-Batch normalization is good for encoder (feature extraction), but for decoder (generation task) suggest using other methods: instance normalization, layer normalization for parameterized methods and pixel normalization for non-parameterized methods.
-If you don't know which to use, there's a switchable normalization which combines all methods.
+Batch normalization is good for encoder (feature extraction), but for decoder (generation task) suggest using other methods: instance normalization[6], layer normalization[7] for parameterized methods and pixel normalization[8] for non-parameterized methods.
+If you don't know which to use, there's a switchable normalization[9] which combines all methods.

 ### 2.6: Discriminator

-If you want to generate high-resolution image, use multi-stage discriminator: maxpool input image to different scales and input to 3 discrimators (same structure but different net parameters).
+If you want to generate high-resolution image, use multi-stage discriminator[8]: maxpool input image to different scales and input to 3 discrimators (same structure but different net parameters).

-For diversity of generated image, use mini-batch discriminator (learn the similarity of generated samples); in PGGAN, calculate the statistics of feature maps as additional feature channel.
+For diversity of generated image, use mini-batch discriminator[10] (learn the similarity of generated samples); in PGGAN[11], calculate the statistics of feature maps as additional feature channel.

 ### 2.7: Label smoothing

-Smooth the label of real samples to randomly 0.9-1.1 and keep fake samples same as 0.0, this could improve the stability of GAN training.
+Smooth the label of real samples to randomly 0.9-1.1 and keep fake samples same as 0.0, this could improve the stability of GAN training[10].

 ### 2.8: Instance noise